raphaelreyna/03space/public/docs/help.md

          - `.details`: Container for additional details about the user.
          - `.mood`: Section for the user's mood.
          - `.contact`: Section for contacting the user.
-         - `.url-info`: Section for displaying the user's AnySpace URL.
+         - `.url-info`: Section for displaying the user's 03Space URL.
          - `.table-section`: Section for displaying the user's interests.
        - `.blog-preview`: Section for displaying the user's latest blog entries.
        - `.friends`: Section for displaying the user's friends and friend-related content.